pagehelper/Mybatis-PageHelper/README.md

 If you are using MyBatis, it is recommended to try this pagination plugin.
 This must be the **Most Convenient** pagination plugin.

-PageHelper supports any single table, multiple tables of complex pagination.
+PageHelper support any complex single-table, multi-table queries.
 Some special cases please see the [**Important note**](https://github.com/pagehelper/Mybatis-PageHelper/blob/master/wikis/en/Important.md).

 Want to use PageHelper?